Public Attitudes Towards Teachers’ Wages Revealed – Is It Time For A Pay Rise?

 At 7%, a larger number of people thought that the average secondary school teacher wage was too high when compared to responses for other levels of teaching.
 However this group of respondents still made up a small minority of answers, indicating that there is hardly any public support to cut teacher salaries at a secondary level.

-Why does the public want a to negotiate a pay rise for teachers now?
+Why does the public want a pay rise for teachers now?

 It’s clear that the public are calling for higher wages for teachers across the board.
 But what are the reasons behind this, and why now?
 One factor could be the UK government’s recent decision to freeze wage increases for public sector workers earning over £24,000 a year, meaning that significant numbers of teachers would see their wages stagnate.